GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 :::{tab-item} Single-Symbol
 - Assigns one symbol to every feature of the dataset, no matter if the attributes are different.

+__For example__, assign a hospital symbol to a layer that only contains points showing the location of hospitals.
 :::

 :::{tab-item} Categorized